Brad Rheingans: Professional wrestling career

+American Wrestling Association (1980–1986)

 Rheingans entered professional wrestling in 1980, training under Verne Gagne and Billy Robinson.
 He debuted in Gagne's American Wrestling Association.

+World Wrestling Federation (1980, 1987)

+In 1980, Rheingans made an appearance for World Wrestling Federation based in New York where he defeated Pete Doherty.
+He returned as an enhancement talent in 1987.

+Return to American Wrestling Association (1988–1990)

-He also wrestled briefly for the WWF as an enhancement talent in 1986, occasionally for World Championship Wrestling from 1989 to 1990, and for various independent promotions in the Minnesota area during the early half of the 1990s.
+He worked for the AWA again in 1989 where he and Ken Patera formed The Olympians tag team and beat Badd Company for the AWA World Tag Team Championship but were forced to vacate the belts when Patera was kayfabe injured in a strongman contest by The Destruction Crew who subsequently won the vacant title.
+Rheingans worked for AWA until August 1990 when the company went bankrupt.
+Afterwards, he worked for various independent promotions in the Minnesota area during the early half of the 1990s.

+World Championship Wrestling (1989–1990)

+Rheingans also wrestled occasionally worked for World Championship Wrestling from 1989 to 1990.

 New Japan Pro-Wrestling (1989–1993)

 In 1989, Rheingans began touring Japan with New Japan Pro-Wrestling (NJPW), allying himself with his former trainee Leon White, now known as Big Van Vader, and Buzz Sawyer in battling Antonio Inoki, Tatsumi Fujinami, Riki Choshu and Kengo Kimura, but later, he would aid New Japan in their battle against USSR amateur wrestlers such as Salman Hashimikov, Victor Zangiev, Vladimir Berkovich, Timur Zalasov and Wahka Evloev for the remainder of the year.
 In 1990, he started to help training young wrestlers on the NJPW Dojo, most notably Koji Kitao and Osamu Nishimura.
 In that time his most notable match was against another decorated amateur wrestler in Victor Zangiev from the Soviet Union on February 10 at the Tokyo Dome, in a winning effort.
 Later on, he would only engage against young lions such as Michiyoshi Ohara, Hiroyoshi Yamamoto, Manabu Nakanishi, Yuji Nagata and many others.
 His last match on New Japan saw Rheingans defeat El Samurai on December 11, 1993.